gcross/LogicGrowsOnTrees/TUTORIAL.md

-`exploreTreeUntilFound`, which takes a condition function and will stop finding new results when it is met; the result is a pair where the first component contains the results that were found and the second contains a `Bool` indicating whether the conditions was met.
+`exploreTreeUntilFound`, which takes a condition function and will stop finding new results when it is met; the result is a pair where the first component contains the results that were found and the second contains a `Bool` indicating whether the condition was met.
 Note that the returned results might be less than those requested if there weren't enough found to meet your condition function, and it also might be *more* than those requested because results are not found one at a time but rather are merged from the bottom up, meaning that there might be a choice point where the two branches separately did not meet the condition but their merged results did.
 An example of using this to find at least 3 results is illustrated as follows (also given in `tutorial/tutorial-5.hs`):

 ```haskell
 import LogicGrowsOnTrees (exploreTreeUntilFound)